yenchiah/data-science-book-uva/syllabus.md

 Deadlines for submitting the reflective writing questionnaires are on Canvas and also the [schedule outline](index#schedule-outline).
 Grading rubic of reflective writing is on Canvas (or [can be downloaded here](files/reflective-writing-grading-rubric.docx)).

+{: .note }
+> The reflective writing questionnaire can be completed in either Dutch or English.

 We expect you to do the assignments by yourself and discuss them with the TAs in the seminars.
 You can work on the assignments with other students.
 The questions in mid-term and final exams can be similar to those in the assignments.